jpgill86/neurotic/docs/metadata.rst

 ---------------------------------

 tridesclous_ is a sophisticated spike sorting toolkit.
-The results of a sorting process can be exported to a CSV file using tridesclous's DataIO.export_spikes_ function.
+The results of a sorting process can be exported to a CSV file using tridesclous's :meth:`DataIO.export_spikes <tridesclous.dataio.DataIO.export_spikes>` function.
 This file contains two columns: the first is the sample index of a spike, and the second is the ID for a cluster of spikes.
 If this file is specified with ``tridesclous_file``, then a mapping from the cluster IDs to